 Following the receipt of her Bachelor of Medical Rehabilitation in Occupational Therapy in 1984 from the University of Manitoba, she invested her resources and time in her further professional learning.
 From this stage of about 15 intense years of traveling and gaining expertise, Kim was trained in a number of specialized techniques.
 Firstly, she learned NDT and is now an Advanced Neuro-Developmental Treatment OT Instructor with the NDTA, teaching therapists worldwide the facilitation of movement skills for children and adults who experience challenges moving their bodies.
 Related to understanding movement, her post graduate study in anatomy and neurobiology has further strengthened Kim’s practice.
 She has also completed many clinical intensives and certifications in Myofascial Release, Craniosacral Therapy and developmental biomechanics.

 Sensory processing and the neurobiology of attachment, abuse and addiction are the emphasis of Kim’s current practice, writing and teaching.
 Certified in the S.I.P.T. and extensive clinical experience mentored by master clinicians has lead Kim to develop expertise in Sensory Integration Therapy and what she calls “Sensory Processing Intervention”.
 Kim began studying sensory processing in 1982 while in university and has relentlessly researched, practiced and expanded her ideas in this field since those early days.
-Kim has brought the concepts of sensory processing to diverse populations, including children and adults with autism, attention deficit disorder, and fetal alcohol spectrum disorder, but more profoundly to populations with complex disorders combining psychiatric etiology and attachment based challenges.
+Kim has brought the concepts of sensory processing to diverse populations, including children and adults with autism, attention deficit disorder, and fetal alcohol spectrum disorder, but also to populations with complex disorders that combine psychiatric etiology with attachment based challenges.